holepunchto/dht-rpc/README.md

     // from a previous query.
   ],
   map (reply) {
-    // map the reply into what you want returned on the stram return { onlyValue: reply.value }
+    // map the reply into what you want returned on the stream return { onlyValue: reply.value }
   }
 }